cloudflare/lua-resty-cookie/README.md

 Status
 ======

-This library is still experimental and under early development.
+This library is production ready.

 Synopsis
 ========